cyniclimbu/rootShell/README.md

 rootShell
 =========

-All gems used in this project belongs respectively to their owners.
+All gems used in this project belongs their respective owners.
 =========
 As of 17 Nov, everything planned for this project has changed.
 So I'll replace all the codes ASAP!